top of page

 Join our corps of volunteers who are surveying their neighborhoods for trees at risk from invasive vines, and alerting their neighbors with a brochure.

-• Most damage – what invasive plants are causing the most damage
+• Worst damage – Focus on the invasive plants that are causing the most harm to the environment.

 Don't kill the native vines!